Video Download: Metformin The First Effective Anti Aging Drug Part 1

 Generally, metformin is considered safe and is usually well-tolerated by the vast majority of users.
 However, as with all prescriptions, there are a few possible adverse side effects you need to be aware of:

 Metformin has occasionally blocked the absorption of vitamin B12, which could cause a rise in homocysteine, a toxic substance which can clog arteries and increase the chance of cardiovascular problems.
-If you are taking metformin make sure to take at least 300 mcg B12 in the form of methylcobalamin, which is the most bioactive form of B12.
+If you are taking metformin remember to take at least 300 mcg B12 in the form of methylcobalamin, which is the most bioactive form of B12.
 Also, don’t forget to check your homocysteine levels.

 A metallic taste.